 The Australian Government has introduced new reporting requirements that mean we require all HDR Students to report on their engagement with non-academic institutions outside the University (research end-users).
 This information also allows us to better understand the type of engagement our higher degree researchers have outside the academic field.

 As a result of these changes, throughout your research you will need to record the engagements you have with end-users in Sydney Student.
 We’ll send you an email each research period to remind you to update your record.
+You will only need to update your record if you have had new end-user engagements since you last reported.

 A research end-user is defined as an individual, community, or organisation external to academia that will directly use or directly benefit from the output, outcome or results of your research.
 Examples of end-users include: